 Day 23: Wadi Disah

-Surreal rock towers and lush green grasses line Saudi Arabia’s most stunning wadi (in my opinion, anyway).
+Surreal rock towers and lush green grasses line Saudi’s most stunning wadi (in my opinion, anyway).
 The protected area in the Prince Mohammed Bin Salman Nature Reserve only gets more stunning the further in you go.

 The canyon is accessible from two directions, but you absolutely need a 4×4 to drive its length (unlike the Edge of the World).
 If you don’t have a 4×4, don’t despair; drive the paved road to the canyon entrance, then hitch a ride with one of the many Saudis driving through.

 I camped in Wadi Disah, but there are a few accommodations marked on Google Maps; this is the only one I actually noticed that could be a guesthouse.
 Camping is your best bet, so stock up on supplies in the shops in Disah.
 Watch out for dogs and donkeys in the night!

 Enjoy the nature!
 The valley is kilometers long—perfect for hiking—and the rock walls are immensely climbable.
 Go nuts!

 Disah, the village by the valley entrance, is a pretty oasis town.
 It’s said there are ruins in the village dating back to the Nabatean era if you want to hunt some history.

 - Drive to Al Bad’: 3 hours (285 km)